AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 - the sketch is rather verbose on the serial line, so the serial-monitor can be utilised to locate issues if any;

 - for simplicity, we opted to embed the files served via HTTP as PROGEM strings as opposed to a SPIFFS filesystem in a operate partition; on the downside, we need to care about converting the original text files into respective C-header files need; see below; on the first take, you can ignore this step and go with the provided C-headers;

+- the target AVR firmware is expected at `./avrfrm/ctrl22c.bin` and is embedded to PROGMEM in the same fashion as the static HTML/CSS/JS files; it has to be compiled to load at 0x0200, i.e., 512 bytes offset to accommodate Optiboot; the Makefile provided with [Ctrl22C](../../ctrl22c/) takes care about this details; to update the AVR firmware, you'll effectively need to re-comipile the ESP32 firmware; this has some relevant practical cons: only one firmware image to distribute.